vapor/docs/docs/fluent/overview.md

 ### Migrate

-To run migrations, call `vapor run migrate` from the command line or add `migrate` as an argument to Xcode's Run scheme.
+To run migrations, call `vapor run migrate` from the command line or add `migrate` as an argument to Xcode's App scheme.

 ```